silviods/gcproject/CODEBOOK.md

 mean or standard deviation.
 The summary is aggregated and sorted by activity and subject.

+Each row contains one observation, so the number of rows in file is equal to (number of activities) X (number of subjects).

+Other details:

+- Header: the file contains a header in the first line of the file, so you can identify each variable.
+- Column separator: the columns are separated by tab (\t).

 ### Variables

 **What was changed in variable names**